 10 leadership development goals

 We spoke with a number of business owners and leadership experts to identify the top development goals every leader can work toward.
-Keep in mind that the leadership qualities you need to work on will depend on your specific expertise and skill level.
+Keep in mind that the leadership qualities you need to develop will depend on your specific expertise and skill level.

 1. Become an active listener.

-A top trait among successful leaders is active listening.
-An effective leader facilitates a culture of clear communication and actively listens to what their team has to say (from entry-level to C-suite).
-Go into every conversation with the intention of listening to your team's insights, whether you receive positive or negative information.
+Active listening is a top trait among successful leaders.
+An effective leader facilitates a culture of clear communication and actively listens to what their team has to say (whether those team members are entry-level or C-suite).
+Enter every conversation with the intention of listening to your team’s insights, whether those are positive or negative.

 2. Offer constructive feedback that facilitates growth.